gregurco/jobeet-tutorial/docs/days/day-11.md

 Check that users appeared in database.

 Important to know that `FOSUserBundle` provides a set of useful console commands to manipulate with users.
-See them using command `bin/console lost fos`:
+See them using command `bin/console list fos`:

 ![Fos console commands](../files/images/screenshot_28.png)